 A child is eligible if he or she meets one or more of the following criteria:

 • Diagnosed Condition

-A child is eligible for early intervention programs/services under the Birth to 3 Program if the EI team determines he or she has a diagnosed condition which will likely result in developmental delays.
-Examples include: Down Syndrome, autism spectrum disorder, Spina bifida, vision visual or hearing impairments, cerebral palsy, severe emotional disturbance, severe head injury, fetal alcohol syndrome, addiction at birth, maternal infection transmitted to the fetus such as AIDS or chronic or progressive conditions.
+A child is eligible for early intervention programs/services under the Birth to 3 Program if the EI team determines he or she has a diagnosed condition that will likely result in developmental delays.
+Examples include Down Syndrome, autism spectrum disorder, Spina bifida, vision visual or hearing impairments, cerebral palsy, severe emotional disturbance, severe head injury, fetal alcohol syndrome, addiction at birth, a maternal infection transmitted to the fetus such as AIDS, or chronic or progressive conditions.

 • Developmental Delay